mathewmeconry/shipyard-precourse-frontend-testing/README.md

 # Compile and deploy the contracts
 Go into the folder `hardhat` and run `npx hardhat compile`.
 Deploy locally: `npx hardhat run scripts/deploy.js`
 Deploy rinkeby: `ETH_KEY=YOUR-PRIVATE-KEY npx hardhat run scripts/deploy.js --network rinkeby`

+Grab now the deployed contract addresses and change the old ones in `frontend/src/App.js` on the lines 7 and 8.

 # Run the frontend
 Go into the folder `frontend` and run `yarn run start`